calebchoban/amiga_halo_finder/README.md

 Note:
 - By default AHF is not compiled with MPI, if you want to use MPI add the -DWITH_MPI flag to the DEFINEFLAGS list in Makefile.config, but be warned that this will cause the halo ID's to be randomized and you will have to edit the halo_ids file after running AHF.
 Also all AHF files for each snapshot are broken up for each MPI task.
+- If you are running ahfHaloHistory for many halos, edit the Makefile so ahfHaloHistory submits a job instead of running the code on the login node.